GoTolstoy/tolstoy-toly-kb/topics/publishing-videos/by-layout/tapcart-block-editor.md

 ## Tapcart Block Editor

-For the Tapcart Block Editor, there are different codes depending on the type of implementation and navigation.
-Use this guide to determine which navigation and implementation you'll need.
+For the Tapcart Block Editor, there are different approaches when considering the type of implementation and navigation.
+You can use this guide to see what implementation and which navigation you'll need.

 ### Comparison of Navigation Item and Homefeed Top Bar Implementation